What telephone and broadband options are available in France to second-home owners and those on a budget?

 In addition, although the service from Orange is available nationwide, the rural network of the other main operators (SFR, Bougues or Free) is not as strong, and the quality of the service they offer is generally inferior/more variable to Orange.

 Those seeking to get on-line on a budget should avoid going through re-sellers, and stick to the four main ISPs.

 - Red - The low-cost arm of Altice/SFR have a starter package at €20 a month, which also offers unlimited calls to fixed lines in France and many international locations.
 The modem is offered free of charge, but there is an activation charge of €49.
 They also have a 4G offer for €33 per month.

 - Bougues Telecom - A basic package for €31 a month, with a promotional price of €23 for the first 12 months (€13 in zones dégroupée).
 The offer includes the router and unlimited calls to fixed lines in France and many international locations.
 There is an activation charge of €29 and a termination charge of €59.
 They also have a 4G offer that starts at €33 for the first year, rising to €43 thereafter.

 - Free – This ambitious operator has the lowest offers on the market, but their network is also the weakest.
 Their basic offer in zones dégroupée starts at around €10 per month for the first 12 months, when it then costs €25.
-Their 4G offer is less developed, so less widely available.
+Their 4G offer is less developed, so not widely available.

 - Orange - The opening ADSL offer from Orange starts from around €37 a month (€20 in first year), including calls to fixed lines in France and abroad.
 A more comprehensive internet, television and mobile phone package would cost around €60 a month.
 Their contracts are only available for a minimum 12-months duration.